Design Outputs – Truly Control Your Design

 Considering Design Outputs Before Design Verification

 I often see little time spent thinking about how design outputs will be verified until after the close of the design effort and the start of the design verification stage.
-By this time, it’s too late; it’s something that needs to be considered right from the start of design inputs at the beginning of your work.
+By this time, it’s too late; design outputs need to be considered at the beginning of your work.

-You will end up wasting time making updates to outputs that have already been released but don’t provide the information you need to verify their inputs.
+You will end up wasting time making updates to outputs that have already been released but don’t have the information needed to verify their inputs.
 You will also find yourself having to navigate the change control process in a hurry as you try to keep the project on schedule.

 I’ve seen projects delayed for months because of things like this.
-This scenario can be avoided by paying a little more attention to the design outputs and ensuring they contain the information to make verification possible.
+Instead, pay attention to design outputs from the jump and work to make sure they contain the information needed to make verification possible.
+This will help you work in a more optimized manner and keep your product development schedule on track.

 Create Accountability for Evaluating Design Outputs and Inputs